jpcs/data.xq/README.md

 #### Params

-* $v: A value, which must have been created by this library.
+* $v as  item(): A value, which must have been created by this library.

-* $f1: A function, which is called with the values from the first sub-type of the type.0: A function, which is called with the values from the tenth sub-type of the type.
+* $f1 as  function(\*): A function, which is called with the values from the first sub-type of the type.0: A function, which is called with the values from the tenth sub-type of the type.

-* $f2: A function, which is called with the values from the second sub-type of the type.
+* $f2 as  function(\*): A function, which is called with the values from the second sub-type of the type.

-* $f3: A function, which is called with the values from the third sub-type of the type.
+* $f3 as  function(\*): A function, which is called with the values from the third sub-type of the type.

-* $f4: A function, which is called with the values from the fourth sub-type of the type.
+* $f4 as  function(\*): A function, which is called with the values from the fourth sub-type of the type.

-* $f5: A function, which is called with the values from the fifth sub-type of the type.
+* $f5 as  function(\*): A function, which is called with the values from the fifth sub-type of the type.

-* $f6: A function, which is called with the values from the sixth sub-type of the type.
+* $f6 as  function(\*): A function, which is called with the values from the sixth sub-type of the type.

-* $f7: A function, which is called with the values from the seventh sub-type of the type.
+* $f7 as  function(\*): A function, which is called with the values from the seventh sub-type of the type.

-* $f8: A function, which is called with the values from the eighth sub-type of the type.
+* $f8 as  function(\*): A function, which is called with the values from the eighth sub-type of the type.

-* $f9: A function, which is called with the values from the ninth sub-type of the type.
+* $f9 as  function(\*): A function, which is called with the values from the ninth sub-type of the type.

-* $f10: A function, which is called with the values from the tenth sub-type of the type.
+* $f10 as  function(\*): A function, which is called with the values from the tenth sub-type of the type.